Myyrmäen jalkapallostadion

 Myyrmäen jalkapallostadion (Myyrmäki Football Stadium) (Myrbackas fotbollsstadion), formerly ISS Stadion and Pohjola Stadion, is a football stadium in the Myyrmäki district of Vantaa, Finland.
 It is the homeground of PK-35 Vantaa, its women's representative team plays in the top-tier Kansallinen Liiga.
 The stadium holds 4,700 and was built in 2000.

-The IFAF 2018 European Championship of American football will be held in Myyrmäen jalkapallostadion at 29 July - 4 August 2018.
+The IFAF 2018 European Championship of American football was held in Myyrmäen jalkapallostadion between 29 July - 4 August 2018.